graasp/graasp/README.md

 This will ensure your tests run on the second database container.
 As they will clean the database between test runs you will not loose your development data.

+It's also important to add `AUTO_RUN_MIGRATIONS=false` in your `.env.test` file to not run the migrations on every application launch.

 ## Database and Migrations

 The application will run migrations on start.